zquintana/ess-help/content/safety-solution/index.md

 ### How ESS Can H.E.L.P.

 ESS’s H.E.L.P. safety feature is a globally patented low-cost technology designed for emergency situations in which one moving vehicle strikes one or more non-moving, disabled vehicles.
-The technology utilizes existing vehicle wiring harnessing and componentry, thus H.E.L.P. is an ideal fit into all OEM Vehicle Manufacturers and offers the adopting vehicle manufacturer the best safety-cost-benefit ratio of any original equipment vehicle feature since the advent of the seat belt.
+This Hazard Enhanced Lighting Package utilizes existing vehicle wiring harnessing and componentry, thus H.E.L.P. is an ideal fit into all OEM Vehicle Manufacturers and offers the adopting vehicle manufacturer the best safety-cost-benefit ratio of any original equipment vehicle feature since the advent of the seat belt.
 Surprisingly enough, the integration of the H.E.L.P. safety feature into passenger